 Yield: 8

-British Pumpkin and Currant Scones
+British Style Pumpkin Scones

 Pumpkin puree and dried currant scones made in the British style.